How does the superiority complex manifest?

 - being incapable of dealing with the success of others

 What is less known is that behind this type of behavior, there is in fact a visceral need to feel loved.
-A person who suffers from this complex thinks that he/she must be the best in order to keep the love of his/her loved ones.
+A person who suffers from this complex believes that he/she must be the best in order to keep the love of his/her loved ones.
 It is a complex that develops especially during adolescence.

 👉 Living with someone who suffers from a superiority complex can be particularly unpleasant.
 These people are often obnoxious and hurtful.
 That's why, from adolescence, we must be attentive to the signals that identify this tendency, and therefore help those affected work on self-esteem and allow them to build relationships on healthier foundations.